rmagee/qu4rtet/docs/docker.md

     python manage.py createsuperuser
     # follow the prompts
     exit

+## Stopping the Stack

+Stop the stack by issuing

+    docker-compose -f prodcuction.yml stop

 ## Testing the Launch

 The environment will load to port 80 for HTTP for the `production` build